grbull/subfinder/README.md

   </a>
 </p>

 A CLI app for downloading subtitles.
+This was thrown together very quickly, there are no tests.
+It was a quick project that I'll improve when I have time, and will fix bugs as I encounter them.

 ## 🚀 Get started